 - Note the date, time and Report ID.

 - To retrieve the WebRTC JS logs, open a new Chrome browser tab and enter:

 Tip: Be sure to copy the entire URL including "filesystem:" and paste it to the browser address bar.These log files are only preserved for 5 days.
 All logs older than 5 days will be automatically purged.

 - Send the information and logs to Google support.

-- In the Admin Console, go to Device management > Chromebox for meetings > Chromebox for meetings device settings> Logs and Reporting: Troubleshooting and then set Verbose Diagnostic Reporting to Automatically upload device logs to Google for the OU the device is in.
+- Go to Settings and policies > Logs and Reporting: Troubleshooting and then set Verbose Diagnostic Reporting to Automatically upload device logs to Google for the organizational unit the device is in.

 - Reproduce the issue.